SHRUTI233017/Daikibo-Machine-Downtime-Analysis/README.md

 ## 🏁 Final Outcome

-This project demonstrates how **machine telemetry + visualization** can uncover operational inefficiencies and guide **data-driven manufacturing decisions**.
+This project demonstrates how machine telemetry + visualization can uncover operational inefficiencies and guide data-driven manufacturing decisions.